philsuess/descentinel/README.md

 - rust
 - warp

-## view: frontend for the browser
+## presentation: frontend for the browser

 What?
-- Anything available via broadcasted GET is displayed in a web page.
+- server-side rendering of updates interesting for user

 Why?
 - Game information should be viewable on any device.

 How?
-- solidjs
+- leptos

 ---